Application Process for Master’s Degrees and Graduate Certificates

 - Include three references in your admissions application: one academic, one professional, and one character.
 Only two letters are required when applying for a graduate certificate.
-The references should email their reference form directly to firstname.lastname@example.org or mailed to the Center for Justice & Peacebuilding, 1200 Park Rd., Harrisonburg, VA 22802, USA.
+References will be emailed a reference form directly upon application submission.
+References will be able to submit their reference form directly through the form.
 Only reference forms received directly from the references will be accepted.

 In addition to the above requirements, international students will need to:

-- For applicants whose native language is not English, submit scores for either the TOEFL or IELTS test.
-CJP requires a 79-80 on the internet-based TOEFL or its equivalent and a 6.5-7.0 on the IELTS.
+- Prior to application review, applicants whose native language is not English, submit scores for either the TOEFL, IELTS, or Duolingo test.
+CJP requires a 79-80 on the internet-based TOEFL or its equivalent, a 6.5-7.0 on the IELTS, or a 104 on the Duolingo.
 (Institutional code: 5181)

 Because the program works with many international students, the admissions committee assesses applicants’ preparedness and fit with the program through transcripts, letters of recommendation, and the essay.
 (An arts-based option may be accepted in lieu of the essay.
 Contact email@example.com for more details.)